Romy London

 A block of vegan pork belly wrapped firmly in aluminum foil.

-Wrap firmly and steam for 25-30 minutes.
+Wrap tightly in muslin and foil, then steam for 25-30 minutes.

-Step 4: Slice
+Step 4: Slice & coat

 Chopped pieces of vegan pork belly on a wooden board next to a sliced pork belly block.